-At the end of my last blog, I said my next post would look at how people could start to build a D&I strategy that fits within their company’s climate and culture.
-To that end, I think the first key is focussing on what baseline understandings drive a company’s D&I vision.
-The largest tell tale of company’s D&I driver arises in whether organizational culture tends to frame its people as individuals (i.e. fully self-actualized and capable of reaching their potential if left to their own devices) or as intermingled parts of a larger community (i.e. socially-actualized and capable of reaching their potential when working with, and supported by others).
+At the end of my last blog, I said my next post would look at how people could start to build a DEI strategy that fits within their company’s climate and culture.
+To that end, I think the first key is focussing on what baseline understandings drive a company’s DEI vision.
+The largest tell tale of company’s DEI driver arises in whether organizational culture tends to frame its people as individuals (i.e. fully self-actualized and capable of reaching their potential if left to their own devices) or as intermingled parts of a larger community (i.e. socially-actualized and capable of reaching their potential when working with, and supported by others).

-While many of us might feel like we are fully self-actualized masters of our own fate, reality is that “who” and “what” we are, play an awfully large role in how others perceive and treat us, how we access what we have access to, and where we are likely to drive towards.
+While many of us might feel like we are fully self-actualized masters of our own fate, the reality is that “who” and “what” we are, play an awfully large role in how others perceive and treat us, how we access what we have access to, and where we are likely to drive towards.
 So in effect, self-actualization is commonly a privilege of…well…those with privilege.
-I mean, can we understand how someone in a position of power in an organization is far freer to be their best, reach their potential, speak up and speak out, than is someone in a subordinate, more vulnerable position?
+I mean, can we understand how someone in a position of power in an organization is far freer to be their best, reach their potential, speak up and speak out than someone in a subordinate, more vulnerable position?

 Now, while I’m a giant fan of the old Emotional Intelligence maxim, “You teach people how to treat you,” for me, it’s a truism that’s laden with caveats, because it is too often used to beat up on the most vulnerable amongst us.
 What do we get told?
 It’s up to us to speak up for ourselves, otherwise we are just teaching people how to treat us.
 But it’s never quite as simple as “just speak your truth,” or “report it to HR,” is it?
-These kinds of “personal power” approaches to addressing power dynamics in the workplace belie the truth of how “isms” like racism and sexism manifest in the psychology of people and in the sociology of groups.
-And our collective inability/refusal to address these “real” challenges has brought us to the present stagnation-point in our D&I initiatives.
+These kinds of “personal power” approach to addressing power dynamics in the workplace belie the truth of how “isms” like racism and sexism manifest in the psychology of people and in the sociology of groups.
+And our collective inability/refusal to address these “real” challenges has brought us to the present stagnation point in our DEI initiatives.

 In an article published in this month’s Journal of Applied Social Psychology, researchers studying workplace sexism found that a sense of belonging was deeply connected to both mental health and job satisfaction.
 This was a confirmatory study.
-In other words, while the continued scientific validation is quite important, these are not unexpected results.
+In other words, while continued scientific validation is quite important, these are not unexpected results.
 Similarly, would it be surprising to find that belonging, mental health and job satisfaction are also powerfully resonant in how racism impacts the workplace?
 How about ableism?
 Heterosexism?

 How much more comfortable and comforting it would be if we could just teach people how to treat us.
-But we are taught everyday, that attempting to educate people in positions of power comes with serious ramifications?
+But we are taught every day, that attempting to educate people in positions of power comes with serious ramifications.
 But then again, what if we are also taught not to speak up, not to speak out and not to advocate for our needs, even while people in positions of power are being taught to aggressively speak up for theirs?
-What if only some of us are afforded the privilege of assertiveness.
+What if only some of us are afforded the privilege of assertiveness?

 Do the math with me.
 Men who speak up are assertive and clearly management material right?
 Women who speak up are what?
 Bitchy?
 Shrill?
 Aggressive?
 How about Black Women who speak up?
 Angry?
-How would these inconsistencies resonate and impact women in male dominated fields?
-The questions speak to the complex internal calculus that minoritized bodies find themselves being forced to sift through as a functionality of their everyday lives.
+How would these inconsistencies resonate and impact women in male-dominated fields?
+The questions speak to the complex internal calculus that minoritized bodies find themselves being forced to sift through as a function of their everyday lives.
 Who would want those social labels applied to them?
 Can we see the deep internal drive to avoid those labels and how the need to avoid those labels might have more vulnerable people accepting behaviours that they find frustrating, painful and even violating?

 What we are talking about here is the nature of competing demands.
 We, all of us, are constantly being pulled in multiple directions with demands being placed on our time, energy and resources (e.g. by family, career, personal life, etc.).
 The ability to take care of our needs is one of the most basic prerequisites for lasting psychological and physical well-being, but the everyday push-pulls we face can make it extremely difficult for us to meet those needs.
 The healthy benchmarks here would suggest that if we believe that we’re worthy and deserving of happiness, and that our needs matter, we will find ourselves more willing and able to stand up for them.
 We call this drive for self-care, this ability to respectfully take care of ourselves and our needs, Boundary Setting.